NuttareeB/progressive_merge_join/README.md

 # Progressive Merge Join

-This algorithm is from the paper "Progressive Merge Join: A Generic and Non-Blocking Sort-Based Join Algorithm."
+This algorithm is from the paper "Progressive Merge Join: A Generic and Non-Blocking Sort-Based Join Algorithm."<br/>
 ref: http://www.vldb.org/conf/2002/S09P03.pdf